MikeTaylor/palaeo-carnegie/submission/annals/proof/proof-comments.md

 "isnt rich -- -- hurry AC", transcribed from Carnegie's hardwritten note: put back the removed double-underlined text "get an offer" between the two dashes.

 p5c2p2
 "$10,000 (about $380,000 today according to )".
-Reinstate the address of the web used to calculate this, https://www.in2013dollars.com/ -- as requested by one of the reviewers.
+Reinstate the address of the website used to calculate this, https://www.in2013dollars.com/ -- as requested by one of the reviewers.

 p6c2p2
 "In Coggeshall’s (1951a:240 version": insert close parenthesis after "240"